-The spectral changes observed for p-R emission are also indicative of coulombic dipolar coupling, favoured by a larger oscillator strength over CT-mediated coupling.
-A blue-shift and a lower energy tail appear in the absorption (Fig. S2a,† the latter should not lead to strong emission-reabsorption).
-The red-shift of the emission in the ribbons in DMSO, even more pronounced in n-butanol, can be due to stabilization of the excited state in a polar environment created by the large dipoles of distorted conformers (see below and previous studies34).
-Although a red-shift is often attributed to I-aggregates, which usually present a dominant 0-0 emission band, the absorption features and the significantly lower intensity of the 0-0 band emission (600-650 nm) relative to the 0-1 band (at 650-700 nm) suggest however H-type aggregates which emit due to local disorder-induced symmetrybreaking.53 In n-butanol, the weakness of the 0-0 band is also in agreement with such H-aggregates with a larger coupling correlation length.54 The main polarization component of the 0-1 band emission is essentially oriented perpendicular to the long axis of the ribbons (Fig. 2a, S5 and S6[†]), indicating the same orientation for the tetracene short axis.
-The 0-0 band, although only weak in n-butanol, shows a different orientation, in agreement with the expectation to be perpendicular to the 0-1 case and to reflect the direction of the chain of coupling dipoles (out-of-plane contributions could be at the origin of attenuated polarization values).
-This confirms a H-type molecular packing, which is likely to promote the charge mobility necessary for electro-luminescence (see below).
+The spectral changes observed for p-R emission are also indicative of coulombic dipolar coupling, and due to a larger oscillator strength, these may dominate over CT-mediated coupling.
+Indeed, a blue-shift and a lower energy tail appear in the absorption (see Figure S2a).
+It is reasonably assumed that this tail does not majorly affect the emission at 619 ± 4 nm by emission-reabsorption, and that all the bands are resulting from only one emissive state.
+The red-shift of the emission in the ribbons relative to solution could be attributed to stabilization of the excited state in a more polar environment, created by the large dipoles of distorted conformers (see below and previous studies34).
+This is more pronounced in n-butanol, the emission of the 0-1 band being further red-shifted by 19 nm.

+Although a red-shift is often attributed to J-aggregates, in which 0-0 emission band is usually the highest, the absorption features and the significantly lower intensity of the 0-0 band emission (600-650 nm) relative to the 0-1 band (at 650-700 nm) rather suggest H-type aggregates which emit due to local disorder-induced symmetrybreaking.55 In n-butanol, the weakness of the 0-0 band is also in agreement with partially disordered H-aggregates with a larger coupling correlation length.56 The main polarization component of the 0-1 band emission is essentially oriented perpendicular to the long axis of the ribbons (Figures 2a, S5, S6), indicating the same orientation for the tetracene short axis.
+The 0-0 band, although only weak in n-butanol, shows a different orientation, in agreement with the expectation to be perpendicular to the 0-1 case and reflect the direction of the chain of coherent dipoles (out-of-plane contributions could be at the origin of attenuated polarization values).
+The H-type molecular packing is likely to promote charge mobility, necessary for electro-luminescence (see below).